 With thousands of cryptocurrencies on the market, picking the right one can be overwhelming, especially for beginners.
-This guide breaks down the different types of digital assets, helping you to make your own trading decisions.
+This guide breaks down the different types of digital assets, plus how to trade or invest in crypto with IG.

 Before considering the right type of cryptocurrency, you first need to understand what crypto itself is, and why it matters.
 In simple terms, a cryptocurrency is a form of digital currency that uses cryptography for security — the mathematical and computational practice of encoding and decoding data.
 Unlike traditional currencies issued by governments (generally referred to as fiat money), cryptocurrencies operate on decentralised networks based on blockchain technology.
 The core idea is that crypto enables peer-to-peer transactions without relying on a central authority such as a bank or government.